wagtail/rfcs/text/078-adopt-stimulus-js.md

 #### Stimulus best practices

-- Smaller controllers that do a small amount of 'work' that is collected together, instead of lots of large controllers.
+- Smaller, more general, controllers that do a small amount of 'work' that is collected together, instead of lots of large or specific controllers.
 - Think about the HTML, use Django templates, consider template overrides and blocks to provide a nice way for more custom behaviour to be added later.
 - Use data-attributes where possible, as per the documented approach, to add event listeners and target elements.
 It is ok to add event listeners in the controller but opt for the `data-action` approach first.
 - Use `this.dispatch` when dispatching `CustomEvent`s to the DOM and whenever possible provide a cancellable behaviour.
 Events are the preferred way to communicate between controllers and as a bonus provide a nice external API, if the behaviour can be resumed use a `resume` function provided to the event's detail.
+- Wrap external libraries in controllers (for example, modals, tooltips), so that if the underlying library changes, the HTML data attributes do not need to change.
+This gives us the freedom to adopt a better/supported library in the future without too much backwards compatibility issues.
+This goes for events handling also.
+- Use
 - Lean towards dispatching events for key behaviour in the UI interaction as this provides a great way for custom code to hook into this without an explicit API, but be sure to document these.
 - Multiple controllers can be attached to one DOM element for composing behaviour, where practical split out behaviour to separate controllers.
 - Avoid mixing jQuery with Stimulus Controllers as jQuery events are not the same as browser DOM events and can cause confusion, either find a non-jQuery solution or just attach the jQuery widget and set up your own non-jQuery event listeners.